Foreign relations of India: Africa

+Both countries established diplomatic relations on 1 July 1948.

-India and Ethiopia have warm bilateral ties based on mutual co-operation and support.
+India and Ethiopia have warm bilateral ties based on mutual cooperation and support.
 India has been a partner in Ethiopia's developmental efforts, training Ethiopian personnel under its ITEC programmer, providing it with several lines of credit and launching the Pan-African e-Network project there in 2007.
 The Second India–Africa Forum Summit was held in Addis Ababa in 2011.
-India is also Ethiopia's second largest source of foreign direct investments.
+India is also Ethiopia's second-largest source of foreign direct investments.